-The principal activity of the company during the financial year is the promotion of the Gospel of the Lord Jesus Christ.
-This occurs through the ministry of providing Bible-preaching conventions and also a conference centre which includes conference facilities including accommodation.
+The principal activity of the company during the financial year was the promotion of the Gospel of the Lord Jesus Christ.
+This occurs through the ministry of providing Bible-preaching conventions and also the hiring out of a conference centre which includes the conference facilities and accommodation.